 Frances Warner, LCSW

-Frances’s primary responsibilities with Second Life Chattanooga include assisting in creating and implementing the survivor services program for the 25-county Lower East region of Tennessee.
+Frances’s primary responsibilities with Second Life Tennessee include assisting in creating and implementing the survivor services program for the 25-county Lower East region of Tennessee and supervising the Survivor Services team.

 BookkeeperWendy’s primary responsibilities are bookkeeping and managing grant reimbursements.